 When you buy a property, several taxes apply as soon as the deed of sale is signed.
-Their amount varies depending on whether the property is new or old, its price and its purpose.
-Unyk-Place has deciphered for you the sublitities of the Portuguese tax system to take into account when making your upcoming purchase.
+Their amount varies depending on whether the property is new or old, its price, and its purpose.
+Unyk-Place has deciphered for you the subtleties of the Portuguese tax system to take into account when making your upcoming purchase.

 For old properties (resale):